Skip to main content

 1 mentions Positive Neutral Negative

-The game effectively satisfies players' gambling desires without relying on microtransactions, incorporating a satirical take on ultra-late-stage capitalism.
+The game offers a gambling-like experience without relying on microtransactions, incorporating a clever dose of satirical commentary on late-stage capitalism.

 • “This game scratches the gambling itch without sprinkling in microtransactions, with a dash of ultra-late-stage-capitalistic dystopian humor.”